Ziga12341/labyrinth/README.md

 ![Reference](referenced_labyrinth.png)

-To repository is added Pot na razgovor(_*).html from where you can copy labyrinth
+To repository is added Labyrinth(_*).html from where you can copy (other three) labyrinths.
+The one that is shown as reference is already in path.txt.

 *Instructions*
 Specify all sequence of every step you take through labyrinth.

 As:
 L=Left | R=Right | D=Down | U=Up (DDRULLGDR)
-You need to specify every direction you need to take to come from ☺ to ♥. directions = {"L": (-1, 0), "R": (1, 0), "D": (0, 1), "U": (0, -1)}
+You need to specify every direction you need to take to come from ☺ to ♥.
+directions = {"L": (-1, 0), "R": (1, 0), "D": (0, 1), "U": (0, -1)}
 You will find final result in Final_result.txt.

-Task was part (final task) of MojeDeloHekaton - CTF Picture is added in repo.
-It refreshes every 45 seconds and new picture with new labyrinth appears.
+Task was part (final task) of MojeDeloHekaton - CTF
+Picture of the labyrinth is added in repo.
+Page was refreshed every 45 seconds and new picture with new labyrinth appeared.
-All you need to do in to copy labyrinth from webpage to path.txt (in repo), run main.py and read the result in Final_result.txt.
+To use this code you need to copy labyrinth from webpage (added *.html) to path.txt (in repo), install python 3.x, run main.py and you will get result in Final_result.txt.

 ****
 **ABOUTH LAYBRINTH**